 By Sam Yang - Get similar updates here

-A young girl and an old man are travelling in the same boat.
-They are slowly making their way to their faraway home.
-The old man speaks and the young girl listens.
-The old man tells stories of himself and impresses upon her his expertise.
-The young girl is aware of how little she knows and says to the old man, "Sir, I know what I know is not enough, but is it possible we are going the wrong way?"
+A young girl and an old man were traveling on a boat to their faraway home.
+For days, the old man spoke, and the young girl listened.
+The old man told stories of himself and impressed upon her his expertise.
+The young girl, aware of how little she knew, said to the old man, "Sir, I know what I know is not enough, but is it possible we are going the wrong way?"

-"I am not a fool so there is no reason to doubt," says the old man.
+"I am not a fool, so there is no reason to doubt," said the old man.
 "We are close."

-Amazed at the grace of the large vessel in the water, the young girl asks the captain, "Oh my captain, may I ask you, how too can I sail my little boat with such mastery as you do your much larger one?"
+Amazed by the grace of the large vessel, the young girl asked the captain, "Oh, my captain, may I ask you, how too can I sail my little boat with such mastery as you do your much larger one?"

-"It would take too long to tell you, it would be easier to bring you onto my ship so that I may tell you without haste," the captain responds.
+"It would take too long to tell you," the captain said.
+"It would be easier to bring you aboard so that I may tell you without haste."

-The captain brings the girl onto his ship.
+The captain brought the girl onto the ship.

-"I will tell you how we survived out in the ocean," says the old man.
+"I will tell you how we survived out in the ocean," cried the old man.
 "My talent for overcoming obstacles."

-The old man makes another attempt for the vessel but loses his grip and falls backward.
+The old man made another try for the vessel but lost his grip and fell backward into the boat.

-"You have to take me with you!" the old man declares.
+"You have to take me with you!" the old man yelled.

-The large ship bumps into the little boat as it sails away, capsizing it along with the old man.
+The large ship bumped into the little boat as it sailed away, turning it over along with the old man.

-"Where would you like to go?" the captain asks the young girl.
+"Where would you like to go?" the captain asked the young girl.

 "Oh, my captain, I am sure wherever we go, there will be plenty to learn."

 The humility of the learner attracts help.
-Expert arrogance and entitlement makes for quick enemies.
+The expert's arrogance makes for quick enemies.
+The price of keeping your ego alive may be your own death.
+Do you want to be superior to others or do you want to be alive?
 The beginner's mind makes all the difference.

 Useful Companions (Improve Your Education and This Site by Buying a Book):